Living Standard — Last Updated 1 October 2025

 Interest has already been gained for the correct target and there is nothing to do except to cancel pending tasks.

-If the result of losing interest in invoker given invoker's active interest target is false, then return.
+If the result of losing interest in source given source's active interest target is false, then return.

 This fires the loseinterest